Tramposo1312/poker-checker/README.md

 ## Installation with sampctl

-Run the following command in your project directory:
+Run this command in your project directory:

 ```bash
 sampctl install Tramposo1312/poker-checker